What does net zero mean – and what is a net zero economy?

-Under the government’s plans to reach net zero by 2050, some sectors of the economy such as aviation will continue to produce some greenhouse gases.
+Instead, under the government’s plans to reach net zero by 2050, some industries such as aviation will continue emitting greenhouse gases.

 The idea is that residual emissions from these sectors will be removed through natural carbon capture methods such as tree-planting, or through industrial carbon capture technologies.